SEO Headlines – Google WiFi Balloons

 So, uh, according to the Wall Street Journal, Google is considering working with a company called Space Data Corp.
 What do they do?
 Well, they send hydrogen-filled balloons into outer space to offer up WiFi to places with little Internet.
 Yup.
 The balloons rise at 1,000 feet a minute carrying small cellphone towers, hit 65,000 to 100,000 feet in under two hours, and then when they’re no longer useful, they parachute back down to Earth.
 How responsible of them?

 Andy Beal wants to know if April Fools Day has come early this year.
 Right there with you Andy.
-I’m kind of at a loss for what to say, so here’s a video explaining it a little further.
 It’s only February, right?

 AdSense for Video Beta Released